Former Hull FC scrum half Greg Mackey sadly passed away on the 24th September 2014 after a battle with cancer.

 The Australian, known to everyone as Bluey, made 95 appearances for the Black and Whites between 1989 and 1992, scoring 18 tries and six drop-goals.

-Most famous for captaining Hull’s 1991 Premiership Final victory over Widnes, Greg went on to claim the Harry Sunderland trophy in a Man of the Match performance.
+Most famous for captaining Hull’s 1991 Premiership Final victory over Widnes, Mackey went on to claim the Harry Sunderland trophy in a Man of the Match performance.

 Having had two spells at Warrington, not to mention playing at South Sydney, Illawarra Steelers, Canterbury-Bankstown, and Huddersfield Giants, Greg Mackey reached a grand total of 385 career appearances, scoring 79 tries.

-But its Bluey’s time at Hull that stands out, as his Black and Whites defied the pre-game predictions to defeat heavily fancied Widnes 14-4 at Old Trafford – for what was a record crowd of 42,043 for a Premiership Final at the time.
+But its Bluey’s time at Hull that stands out here, as his Black and Whites defied the pre-game predictions to defeat heavily fancied Widnes 14-4 at Old Trafford – for what was a record crowd of 42,043 for a Premiership Final at the time.

 Alongside half back partner Patrick Entat, a combination many consider one of the best Hull have ever had, Mackey took control of the game behind a dominant pack.
-Maybe not the most skilful of Hull sides gone by, but this team were hard-working, and prevented the Chemics of a fourth successive Premiership.
+Maybe not the most skilful of Hull sides gone by, but this team were hard-working, and relished the underdog tag to prevent the Chemics of a fourth successive Premiership.

 Hull’s Australian coach Noel Cleal, who only had the hot seat for a short while following Brian Smith’s mid-season departure, had spent hours analysing video tapes of Widnes, and his homework proved invaluable for the Airlie Birds’ first cup success since 1984.

 The base of forward supremacy, established by the front row of Karl Harrison, Lee Jackson and Andy Dannatt, was built upon by the craft of the half backs.